 All prices quoted here were found in June 2017

-Most flights from Sheremetyevo International Airport are to St. Petersburg and to Amsterdam but there are many more flights to other destinations as well, most of them by Aeroflot.
-Every day there are flights to 41 destinations from Sheremetyevo International Airport.
+Most flights from Sheremetyevo International Airport are to Amsterdam and to London but there are many more flights to other destinations as well, most of them by Aeroflot.
+Every day there are flights to 8 destinations from Sheremetyevo International Airport.
 Here are the most popular destinations: